 Aurora Borealis Observatory (Senja, Norway)

-Located on Senja Island but away from the light pollution of the nearby town of Finnsnes, this is a great place to stay to see the Northern lights from a glass igloo in Norway!
+Located on Senja Island but away from the light pollution of the nearby town of Finnsnes, Aurora Borealis Observatory is a great place to see the Northern lights from a glass igloo in Norway!

 From your cozy but but small glass igloo, you can enjoy nearly 360-degree views of the starry sky — hopefully with appearances from the beautiful aurora wavering overhead in the Northern sky.